Financial Samurai

 As for District 2 (GGH, Inner Sunset, Parkside), I’m sticking with my prediction that if you can find a single family home here, especially one with an ocean view, you are going to outperform the rest of the SF market and the national market the longer you own.

-San Francisco home price forecast 2018 and historical chart
+San Francisco home prices chart

 Starting at the end of 2017, there was about a 2-year lull in San Francisco real estate prices.
 Then prices started picking up again in 2H2019 and got really hot before the pandemic began in March 2020.